MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-language-extensions-java.md

 <a name="install-all"></a>

-## Full install of SQL Server and Language Extensions
+## Full install of SQL Server and Java Language Extension

-You can install and configure the database engine and Language Extensions in one procedure by appending Java packages and parameters on a command that installs the database engine.
+You can install and configure the database engine and Java Language Extensios in one procedure by appending Java packages and parameters on a command that installs the database engine.

 1. Provide a command line that includes the database engine, plus language extension features.